Relative to the US dollar, the Australian dollar dropped close to five-year lows at the start of 2025. The AUD/USD fell to around 61.5c in January.

 The world’s second-largest economy is our largest export market.

-While Hong Kong’s Hang Seng index has since performed strongly — recent Chinese stock markets gains were pared back in October as new government stimulus plans failed to inspire investor confidence.
+Chinese stock market gains spurred by Government spending hopes were pared back in October 2024 as the new stimulus plans failed to inspire investor confidence.

-The AUD’s value slid as a result, with the Aussie changing hands at around US$0.65 at the time of writing.
+The AUD’s value slid as a result, with the Aussie changing hands at around US$0.65 at the time.

 In addition to doubts around the impact of China’s fiscal spending: